 Register for the online service

 Your employer may offer a Shared Cost AVC through a salary sacrifice arrangement (usually via a third party called “Money Matters”.
 In these circumstances, in addition to saving on Income Tax you can also benefit from National Insurance contributions savings on the AVC contributions paid through a salary sacrifice arrangement.
 Your employer also benefits because they also pay lower national insurance contributions.
-You will need to check with your employer whether they offer a Shared Cost AVC scheme.
+You will need to check with your employer whether they offer a Shared Cost AVC scheme and make them aware you are applying.

 There are several options available to you when you retire which include buying a regular income for life (via the Fund, AVC provider or provider of your choice) or taking a tax-free lump sum (in full or partial value).
 You can transfer your AVC to another pension arrangement.